cortex-js/cortexjs.io/docs/compute-engine/12-guide-numerical-evaluations.md

 Exact values are:

 - integers and rationals
-- square roots of integers and rationals
+- square roots of integers
 - constants such as `ExponentialE` and `Pi`

 If one of the arguments is not an exact value the expression is evaluated as a